Improving Garnishment Processing with Process Re-Design and Technology

 - Automatic acknowledgements from SAP HCM to eIWO/State Agencies

-- Documents archived automatically in the Document Management System (PaperWise)
+- Documents are archived automatically in the Document Management System (PaperWise)

 - Detailed error report for any failed records in SAP HCM